m-labs/artiq/doc/manual/core_device.rst

 ``routing_table``
   Sets the routing table in DRTIO systems; see :ref:`drtio-routing`.
 If not set, a star topology is assumed.
 ``device_map``
   If set, allows the core log to connect RTIO channels to device names and use device names as well as channel numbers in log output.
-A correctly formatted table can be automatically generated with ``artiq_rtiomap``, see :ref:`Utilities<rtiomap-tool>`.
+A correctly formatted table can be automatically generated with :mod:`~artiq.frontend.artiq_rtiomap`, see :ref:`Utilities<rtiomap-tool>`.
 ``net_trace``
   If set to ``1``, will activate net trace (print all packets sent and received to UART and core log).
 This will considerably slow down all network response from the core.
 Not applicable for ARTIQ-Zynq (Kasli-SoC, ZC706).
 ``panic_reset``